smolijar/protocat/website/docs/wiki/metadata.md

 ## Metadata in gRPC

-Metadata in gRPC are an equivalent of HTTP headers: schema-less map of strings clinent and server add to their data.
+Metadata in gRPC are an equivalent of HTTP headers: schema-less map of strings client and server add to their data.

-There are three of metadata:
+There are three types of metadata:

 1. **(client) Metadata** - Sent with the request
 1. **(server) Initial metadata** - Sent on request received